qxoko/newtab/README.md

 this new tab is entirely contained in one file (minus an optional font file) and has no external configuration.  this has the added benefit of making it *gotdang fast*.

+the red number in the top right corner is a [weird date](https://github.com/qxoko/WeirdDate).

 ## usage

 it's pretty darn simple.  point your browser's new tab/homepage to `index.html`.  optionally, you can point the `@font-face` url to a specific font file.